singh-anshuman/my-next-book/README.md

-# my-next-boot
+# my-next-book
-Boot Rating Application which maintains a database of book reviews given by readers and also generates book suggestions based on your reading patterns.
+Book Rating Application which maintains a database of book reviews given by readers and also generates book suggestions based on your reading patterns.